magomimmo/modern-cljs/doc/tutorial-15.md

   (is (= nil (validate-shopping-form "100" "100.25" "8.25" "123.45"))))
 ```

-We started very easy.
+We started very simple.
 First in the
 `modern-cljs.shopping.validator-test` namespace declaration we
 required the `clojure.test` and the `modern-cljs.shopping.validators`
 namespaces.